18.104.22.168 CA - care load reviews - CA (child) only

-The review is a request to the recipient and THP (1.1.T.170) to complete a set of questionnaires used by the DCLA to assess whether the carer is/is not still qualified for payment on the basis for meeting care requirements.
+The review is a request to the recipient and THP (1.1.T.170) to complete a set of questionnaires used by the DCLA to assess whether the carer remains qualified for payment on the basis of meeting care requirements.

 Review of combined scores of 2 children

 When CA is only payable because of the combined DCLA scores of 2 children (22.214.171.124), care load reviews for each of the children should be conducted at the same time.
 A parent/carer can have their other child reviewed before their payment is cancelled if CA ceases to be payable after a review of one child because the: